Adam Pendleton: Career and work

-In 2005 he joined the Yvon Lambert Gallery and had his first solo show, Deeper Down There.
+In 2004, Pendleton landed his first solo show, Being Here at Wallspace in Manhattan.
+In 2005 he joined the Yvon Lambert Gallery and presented Deeper Down There.
 The show featured two-color canvases with silkscreened lines from modern African-American literature and music, as well as paintings resembling enlarged record album covers.
 The New York Times wrote that Pendleton "takes a coolly intellectual approach to hot subject matter".
 It likened his work to that of Glenn Ligon, Lawrence Weiner and Ed Ruscha, and praised it for its "provocative reticence."

 In his 2007 performance piece, The Revival, the artist, dressed in a white tuxedo jacket, black pants and bright green shoes, gave a sermon while accompanied by a 30-person gospel choir.
-Pendleton’s homily, titled "a dream of an uncommon language," featured language borrowed from poets such as John Ashbery, Charles Bernstein and Donald Hall, as well as "politico-speak and strident gay protest".
+Pendleton's homily, titled "a dream of an uncommon language," featured language borrowed from poets such as John Ashbery, Charles Bernstein and Donald Hall, as well as "politico-speak and strident gay protest".
 Also included in the revival were "testimonials" from contemporary artist Liam Gillick and poet Jena Osman.
-Writing of the performance The New York Times art critic Roslyn Sulcas described Mr. Pendleton as "the most charismatic performer I’ve seen on stage for a long time."
-The piece was part of Performa Biennial 07 and was performed at Stephan Weiss studio.
+Writing of the performance The New York Times art critic Roslyn Sulcas described Mr. Pendleton as "the most charismatic performer I've seen on stage for a long time."
+The piece was part of Performa 07 and was performed at Stephan Weiss studio.

 The 2009 video installation BAND tracks the process of the band Deerhoof as they develop and record a new song, I Did Crimes for You.
-The video is loosely based on Godard’s film Sympathy for the Devil, which features The Rolling Stones recording their song of the same name.
+The video is loosely based on Godard's film Sympathy for the Devil, which features The Rolling Stones recording their song of the same name.
 In BAND, footage of Deerhoof rehearsing is edited to include fragments from a 1971 documentary, Teddy, about a young member of the Black Panther Party in Los Angeles.
-The song’s lyrics consist of confrontational rhetoric characteristic of the late 1960s, while the voiceover from the documentary speaks of the prospects of change and the efficacy of such violence.
-Speaking of the video’s relationship to Godard’s film, Pendleton has said “it is not something that exists in its shadow, but rather in contrast to it.”
+The song's lyrics consist of confrontational rhetoric characteristic of the late 1960s, while the voiceover from the documentary speaks of the prospects of change and the efficacy of such violence.
+Speaking of the video's relationship to Godard's film, Pendleton has said "it is not something that exists in its shadow, but rather in contrast to it."

-In 2010, Pendleton was featured in MoMA PS1’s Greater New York exhibition.
+In 2010, Pendleton was featured in MoMA PS1's Greater New York exhibition.
 His installation, The Abolition of Alienated Labor, included drawings and images appropriated from the 1950s African independence movement and from a 1960s Godard film, silk-screened onto large mirrors.
 The title of the work comes from a 1963 Situationist work in which Guy Debord painted that phrase over an industrially produced painting by Giuseppe Pinot-Gallizio.
-The artist explains that “the works are framed within the context of the ethos of experimental gestures, the potential of a political framework—or rather, of a politicized framework.”
+The artist explains that "the works are framed within the context of the ethos of experimental gestures, the potential of a political framework—or rather, of a politicized framework."